USMLE Step 1 Basics

 Content Covered on the USMLE Step 1

-USMLE® Step 1 is a multiple-choice test composed by the examination committee.
-The test covers the following subjects:
+USMLE Step 1 is a multiple-choice test covering the following subjects:

 - 25-35% General Principles

 - 65-75% Individual Organ Systems